Skip links

 This Thursday (Mar.
 30) injured workers will be in the gallery for the Supreme Court hearing on the appeal case Commission des normes, de l’équité, de la santé et de la sécurité du travail (formerly CSST) v.
 Alain Caron [read summary here] in which the Ontario Network of Injured Workers Groups (ONIWG) is an intervener.

 The 2015 Quebec Court of Appeal decision [2015 QCCA 1048] held that, while Quebec’s Act respecting Industrial Accidents and Occupational Diseases placed no obligation on employers to offer suitable employment to a worker who has suffered a work-related injury, when an employee exercises their right to return to work the employer must engage in a process of reasonable accommodation in accordance with the Charter of Human Rights and Freedoms.
-Further, it found that the Quebec’s workers’ health and safety commission (CSST) and occupational injuries commission (CLP) had an obligation to examine whether the employer complied.
+Further, it found that the Quebec’s workers’ health and safety commission (CNESST) and occupational injuries commission (CLP) had an obligation to examine whether the employer complied.

 ONIWG as intervener